In a child custody case, courts attempt to accomplish two goals that may be at tension with each other:

 When evidence of a child's preference is submitted to the court, whether directly or as the result of a child custody evaluation or guardian ad litem's investigation and report, that expression of preference is not decisive.
 The court may consider all of the facts of the case, and find that other factors relevant to the child's best interests outweigh the child's preference.

 When the parents want the judge to consider a child's preference, some judges will attempt to hear the child's preference in confidence.
 When that is possible, the judge may express in an eventual decision that the child's preference was taken into consideration, but without informing the parties about which parent was preferred.
-However, whether or not that type of confidentiality can be offered or maintained will depend upon a state's statutes and case law.
+Whether or not that type of confidentiality can be offered or maintained will depend upon a state's statutes and case law.

 When evidence of preference is submitted to a court, the court should consider why the child is expressing a preference.
 In some cases, a parent will insist that the child's statement of preference is the result of misconduct by the other parent, or other factors that cast a shadow over the child's statement.